vestrel00/contacts-android/howto/howto-setup-contacts-api.md

 ContactsFactory.create(context)
 ```

-Instances of `Contacts` are stateless, unless you integrate custom data without using the
-`GlobalCustomDataRegistry`.

 It's up to you if you want to hold on to instances as a singleton that is injected to your
 dependency graph (via something like dagger) or just create instances on demand.